eclipse-theia/theia-cloud/documentation/OpenAPI.md

 Access generated specs at <http://localhost:8081/q/openapi?format=json>

-Copy the results [here](openapi.json) and remove the `authorizationUrl`, `tokenUrl`, and `refreshUrl` properties from the OAuth2 security scheme at the bottom.
+Copy the results to [here](./openapi.json) and replace the securitySchemes at the bottom with this:
-Afterwards, it should look like this:

 ```json
 "securitySchemes" : {